rails/rails/guides/source/getting_started.md

 ### Laying down the ground work

 The first thing that you are going to need to create a new post within the application is a place to do that.
-A great place for that would be at +/posts/new+.
+A great place for that would be at `/posts/new`.
 If you attempt to navigate to that now -- by visiting "http://localhost:3000/posts/new":http://localhost:3000/posts/new -- Rails will give you a routing error:

 !images/getting_started/routing_error_no_route_matches.png(A routing error, no route matches /posts/new)!

-This is because there is nowhere inside the routes for the application -- defined inside +config/routes.rb+ -- that defines this route.
+This is because there is nowhere inside the routes for the application -- defined inside `config/routes.rb` -- that defines this route.
 By default, Rails has no routes configured at all, besides the root route you defined earlier, and so you must define your routes as you need them.

- To do this, you're going to need to create a route inside +config/routes.rb+ file, on a new line between the +do+ and the +end+ for the +draw+ method:
+ To do this, you're going to need to create a route inside `config/routes.rb` file, on a new line between the `do` and the `end` for the `draw` method:

 ```ruby
 get "posts/new"
 ```

-This route is a super-simple route: it defines a new route that only responds to +GET+ requests, and that the route is at +posts/new+.
-But how does it know where to go without the use of the +:to+ option?
+This route is a super-simple route: it defines a new route that only responds to `GET` requests, and that the route is at `posts/new`.
+But how does it know where to go without the use of the `:to` option?
 Well, Rails uses a sensible default here: Rails will assume that you want this route to go to the new action inside the posts controller.

-With the route defined, requests can now be made to +/posts/new+ in the application.
+With the route defined, requests can now be made to `/posts/new` in the application.
 Navigate to "http://localhost:3000/posts/new":http://localhost:3000/posts/new and you'll see another routing error:

 !images/getting_started/routing_error_no_controller.png(Another routing error, uninitialized constant PostsController)!

 This error is happening because this route need a controller to be defined.
 The route is attempting to find that controller so it can serve the request, but with the controller undefined, it just can't do that.
-The solution to this particular problem is simple: you need to create a controller called +PostsController+.
+The solution to this particular problem is simple: you need to create a controller called `PostsController`.
 You can do this by running this command:

 ```bash
 $ rails g controller posts
 ```

-If you open up the newly generated +app/controllers/posts_controller.rb+ you'll see a fairly empty controller:
+If you open up the newly generated `app/controllers/posts_controller.rb` you'll see a fairly empty controller:

 ```ruby
 class PostsController < ApplicationController
 end
 ```

-A controller is simply a class that is defined to inherit from +ApplicationController+.
+A controller is simply a class that is defined to inherit from `ApplicationController`.
 It's inside this class that you'll define methods that will become the actions for this controller.
 These actions will perform CRUD operations on the posts within our system.

 If you refresh "http://localhost:3000/posts/new":http://localhost:3000/posts/new now, you'll get a new error:

 !images/getting_started/unknown_action_new_for_posts.png(Unknown action new for PostsController!)!

-This error indicates that Rails cannot find the +new+ action inside the +PostsController+ that you just generated.
+This error indicates that Rails cannot find the `new` action inside the `PostsController` that you just generated.
 This is because when controllers are generated in Rails they are empty by default, unless you tell it you wanted actions during the generation process.

 To manually define an action inside a controller, all you need to do is to define a new method inside the controller.
-Open +app/controllers/posts_controller.rb+ and inside the +PostsController+ class, define a +new+ method like this:
+Open `app/controllers/posts_controller.rb` and inside the `PostsController` class, define a `new` method like this:

 ```ruby
 def new
 end
 ```

-With the +new+ method defined in +PostsController+, if you refresh "http://localhost:3000/posts/new":http://localhost:3000/posts/new you'll see another error:
+With the `new` method defined in `PostsController`, if you refresh "http://localhost:3000/posts/new":http://localhost:3000/posts/new you'll see another error:

 !images/getting_started/template_is_missing_posts_new.png(Template is missing for posts/new)!